Early African religion – what was the first religion?

 East Africa: South of Sudan, in Kenya, also around 3000 BC, people living around Lake Turkana built a large cemetery with mounds, stone circles, and large standing stones.
 We don’t know who their gods were, but they thought funerals and cemeteries were important.

-West Africa: In West Africa, however, the Bantu people seem to have been more monotheistic.
-They thought of there being one god, sometimes a sky god or sun god and sometimes not.
 By around 1300 BC, we can see the first strains of an interest in monotheism emerging in Egypt, too, with Akhenaten.
 Did Akhenaten get the idea to worship only one god from West Africans?
 Nobody knows.

 Phoenician, Greek, and Roman gods come to Africa